 2. Be Able to Differentiate Between a Vintage Jewelry and a Garb

 Being able to know how to handle your jewelry doesn’t make you an expert at differentiating a real vintage piece from a costume piece.
+Custom vintage pieces bring out the best in your wardrobe, highlighting your unique personality.
 Lots of the antique jewelry you see at antique stores are mostly costume pieces.

 Costume rings might be gold-plated, or silver-plated rather than the solid gold, or might possess’ non- precious crystals and gemstones rather than the precious stones of a vintage ring.